 The total of 196,961 infected people represent 2.7% of the country's total population.

 The first graph shows the number of reported infections per calendar week.
 The second graph below the number of deaths.

 Mortality rate of infected personsFrom the previously infected and deceased people, in Laos results in a mortality rate of 0.34%.
-However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
+It should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
-In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 94,554 infected up to 14 days ago.
-This gives in Laos a new mortality rate of 0.34%.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page.

 |Weight||59.5 kg||53.7 kg|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 In Laos, 31.8% of all over 15-year-olds are still smokers.

 Medical suppliesMedical care provided by doctors and hospitals in Laos is below average compared to the world population.
 The country provides 1.5 hospital beds per 1000 inhabitants.
 The global mean here is 2.9 beds.
 Within the EU, 4.6 beds are available for every 1,000 residents.